What Is Lead Management? Definition, Process and Best Practices

 • CRM updates and activity logging

-Respond to Leads Quickly
+Respond to leads quickly

+The MIT/Harvard Business Review research on the 5-minute contact window shows that responding within 5 minutes of a lead's first action is make-or-break for conversion, not within a day, not within an hour.
 Fast response requires automated routing, clear SLAs, and sales teams that prioritize speed.
 Set expectations for first contact within hours, not days.

-Segment and Personalize Outreach
+Segment and personalize outreach

 Generic outreach gets ignored.
 Leads expect relevant, personalized communication that addresses their specific needs and challenges.